-The performance of your thermostat can be affected by location.
-Your thermostat may sense the heat or frigidness of nearby heating and cooling registers, direct sunlight, drafts, doorways, windows and skylights, as well as electronics and appliances that put off heat, such as TVs and lamps.
-These factors can cause your system to cycle unnecessarily and be less efficient.
+The performance of your thermostat can be affected by location, sensing the heat or frigidness of the following, causing your system to cycle unnecessarily and be less efficient.

 Optimal settings can help ensure that you save energy and save on your electric bill.

 Hover over each title to reveal additional information

 Insulation is what keeps your home warm in the winter and cool in the summer, and is usually found in the attic, ceiling, exterior walls, basement, crawlspaces, floors above unheated garages and sometimes ducts if they are in unconditioned spaces.
 Insulation works by providing resistance to heat flow, and when effective, allows you to use less energy to maintain a comfortable temperature in your home.

 Insulation performance is rated in terms of thermal resistance, called R-value, the higher the R-value, the more effective the insulation.
 R-value depends on the type of material, thickness and density of the insulation however overall effectiveness of the insulation in your home also depends on where it is located and how well it is sealed.